Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: The extended KSVZ model and Constraints

-We consider $F_a$ and $M_{\Psi}$ as the independent parameters, and $f_{\Psi}$ is the dependent parameter according to the formula above.
-Without losing generality, we can assume that $S_1$ is lighter than $S_2$ (in other words, one picks $\epsilon_s>0$).
+We consider $F_a$ and $M_{\Psi}$ as the independent parameters, and therefore $f_{\Psi}$ is the dependent parameter.
+Hence one requires a minuscule coupling, $f_{\Psi}\leq 10^{-6}$ in eq.~\ref{DM_mass,VLQ_mass}, given that $F_a\geq 10^{10}$ GeV, and the mass of VLQ is in TeV range.
+Appendix \ref{appen_60} demonstrates a simple realization of TeV scale VLQ without necessitating such a minuscule coupling of $f_{\Psi}$.
+Without losing generality, we can assume that $S_1$ is lighter than $S_2$ (alternatively, $\epsilon_s$ takes a real positive value).
 This lighter component $S_1$ is the scalar DM.

-The $\epsilon_s$ term of Equation~\ref{potential_5} is the only term that causes the mass splitting between the scalar components, and $\epsilon_s$ is the dependent parameter when $M_{S_{1}}$ and the mass difference $\Delta M=M_{S_{2}}-M_{S_{1}}$ are assumed to be the independent parameters.
+KSVZ model with the extended complex scalar is widely studied in the literature~\cite{Dasgupta:2013cwa,Chatterjee:2018mac}; it was noted that a certain amount of fine-tuning is unavoidable to achieve $M_{S_{1,2}}\sim \text{TeV}$.
+Where, $\mu_S^2$ in Eq.~\ref{DM_mass,VLQ_mass} is defined as negative to cancel out the large contribution from $F_a^2$.
+Fine-tuning of this type is a common feature of these axion models~\cite{Giddings:1988cx,Coleman:1988tj,Kamionkowski:1992mf,Ghigna:1992iv, Dasgupta:2013cwa}.
+The $\epsilon_s$ term of Equation~\ref{DM_mass,VLQ_mass} is the only term that causes the mass splitting between the scalar components, and $\epsilon_s$ is the dependent parameter when $M_{S_{1}}$ and the mass difference $\Delta M=M_{S_{2}}-M_{S_{1}}$ are assumed to be the independent parameters.
+In order to achieve $\sim \mathcal{O} ( \text{GeV})$ mass gap between $S_1$ and $S_2$, $\epsilon_s$ needs to be extremely small because $F_a$ is large.
+Nevertheless, the justification for a small value of $\epsilon_s$ can be found in naturalness arguments.
+As $\epsilon_s$ approaches zero, an additional $U(1)$ symmetry emerges in the theory, with the corresponding charges of $S,\Psi_L,\Psi_R\sim 1 $ independent of $U(1)_{PQ}$.
 Next, we briefly outline different constraints for this model.

 \paragraph{Constraints:} Theoretical bounds, different experimental data, and cosmological observations severely restrict the parameter space of the extended KSVZ model.
 We quickly outline each of these constraints before establishing benchmark points that yield the correct relic density while accommodating all the other constraints.
-For more details, see Reference~\cite{Ghosh:2022rta}.

 The scalar potential should be bounded from below, and the perturbativity demands all the $\lambda$ in Equation~\ref{potential_5} should be less than $4\pi$, and $|f_{i}|<\sqrt{4\pi}$.
 Being two component DM, the total relic density comprises both the scalar and axion DM.